jholder090/jholder090/README.md

 <h1 align="center"> Joe Holder, here! </h1>

-<h3 align="center">A full-stack software engineer just soaking up the world of web development</h3>
+<h3 align="center">A full-stack software engineer soaking up the world of web development</h3>

-<p align="center">My coding bootcamp only whetted my appitite to learn more.
-I particularly love frontend development where I can watch the beauty of my projects unfold as I go.</p>
+<p align="center">I particularly love frontend development where I can watch the beauty of my projects unfold as I go.</p>

 <h4> So, what am I currently working on? </h4>

 + :rose: Building an e-commerce application for a friend of mine.
-Check out my <a href="https://github.com/jholder090/Halie">Temple Rose</a>
+Check out my <a href="https://github.com/jholder090/TempleRose">Temple Rose</a>
 project!
 + :construction_worker: Learning the basics of leveraging AWS for web application and data hosting
 + :sunglasses: Studying algorithms like there's no tomorrow!